taiansu/dextruct/README.md

 ```

 ### Exclude `sigil_m`
-To be honest, if you use shorthand map literal quite often, without change the binding variable in between, i.e.,  `c: foo` in the previous code demo, you should consider to use [ShortMaps](https://github.com/whatyouhide/short_maps) instead.
-Which more like the consensus of the community for now.
+To be honest, if you use shorthand map literal quite often, without change the binding variable in between, i.e.,  `c: foo` in the previous code demo, you should consider using [ShortMaps](https://github.com/whatyouhide/short_maps) instead.
+Which is more like the consensus of the community for now.

 To do so, you'll like to `except` the `sigil_m` while using `Dextruct`.
 ```elixir